kdavidmoore/final-project/README.md

 - [Questions and Issues](#questions-and-issues)

 ## Example / Usage
-Upon visiting the app in your browser, the first thing to do is register by clicking the "Register" link on the navbar.
-Fill out the form with your information and click "Submit".
-Then you will be taken to the "Services" page, where you get start filling out an order form for soil or water samples.
-When you are asked to enter credit card information, use "4242424242424242" as the card number, any future date as the expiration date, and any three-digit number as the CVC.
+Upon visiting the [demo link](http://ag.kdavidmoore.com), the first thing to do is to register by clicking the "Register" link on the navbar (or the "Get Started" button on the splash page).
+Fill out the form with your sample information and click "Submit".
+Then you will be taken to the "Services" page, where you can start filling out an order form for your soil or water samples.
+When you are asked to enter credit card information, use `4242 4242 4242 4242` as the card number, any future date as the expiration date, and any three-digit number as the CVC.
 Once your order is complete and paid for, follow the link to "View the status of my orders" to see whether your test results are ready.
-Results are randomly generated for all "paid" orders.
+Results for each "paid" order are randomly generated on the first view; for each subsequent view, the results are retrieved from the database.

 ![GIF](http://i68.tinypic.com/2eej885.gif)